GRADUATE RESEARCH FELLOWSHIPS

 AWARD

-- Funding is to be used for GA stipends
+- Funding is to be strictly used for GA stipends

 - Tuition, fees, and health insurance will be automatically covered for fellowship recipients